Back to homepage

 The details most readers never saw once the original coverage cycle moved on.

 The public version of Rust is often simplified into 'Baldwin was charged for a prop-gun tragedy.'
-The deeper reality is stranger.
+The deeper legal story has split into separate tracks.
 Hannah Gutierrez, the movie's armorer, was convicted of involuntary manslaughter and sentenced in April 2024 to 18 months in prison.
-Baldwin's case then went to trial, but it collapsed almost immediately.
+Baldwin's criminal case then went to trial, but it collapsed almost immediately.
 In July 2024, a New Mexico judge dismissed the charge with prejudice after finding that prosecutors and police had withheld evidence related to the source of the live ammunition.
-That was a massive blow to the prosecution, because dismissal with prejudice meant the same charge could not simply be brought again.
 In December 2024, the New Mexico prosecutor's office formally abandoned its appeal.
-The result is a split ending: one criminal conviction stayed in place, while the highest-profile defendant saw his case disintegrate over evidence-handling problems.

 Timeline